matheusportela/Multiagent-RL/README.md

 ### GNU/Unix

-This assumes a GNU/Unix distribution (Ubuntu), but everything is in Pỳthon so the setup shouldn't be too different for other platforms.
+This assumes a GNU/Unix distribution (Ubuntu), but everything is in Python so the setup shouldn't be too different for other platforms.

 Install by running the following commands.